rainshowerLabs/blutgang/README.md

 ### Local usage

-If you are a developer or a power user, you can use blutgang as an intermediary between you and your RPC endpoint to cache historical querries.
+If you are a developer or a power user, you can use blutgang as an intermediary between you and your RPC endpoint to cache historical queries.
 This speeds up usage dramatically, as well as increasing privacy.

 ## How to run